doelab/doelab.github.io/_posts/2025-02-06-DSPonFPGALab2.md

 ## FPGA Demonstration

-To achieve a high grade, you must implement your design on the FPGA using the DE10 Standard Development Kit.
+To achieve a high grade, you must implement your design on the FPGA using either the DE10 Standard Development Kit or DE2 Standard Development Kit.
 Your demonstration should include two samples: a periodic wave and an audio wave.
 Ensure both demonstrations are well-prepared and clearly showcase the functionality and performance of your design.

 1. **Periodic Wave Demonstration**
    - Use the module you designed in Lab 1 to generate a periodic wave with added noise.
 This noisy signal will serve as the input for your filters.